-On July 10, The Habitat - a cafe in the Bandra locality of Mumbai - was vandalised, allegedly by members of the Hindu Nationalist and son-of-the-soil ideology-subscribing political party Maharashtra Navnirman Sena.
+On July 10, a cafe in the Bandra locality of Mumbai was vandalised by members of the Hindu Nationalist and son-of-the-soil ideology-subscribing political party Maharashtra Navnirman Sena.

-The men were protesting against a video by a standup comedian that was shot at the venue a year ago.
-It began as rightwing outrage against comic Agrima Joshua for her comments on a proposed statue of king Shivaji Bhosale I, who ruled over parts of western and southern India during the 1600s.
-The outrage spiralled: right-wingers on social media issued death and rape threats against at least 10 other comics who spoke out in Joshua’s defence.
-A number of comics had to issue apologies and suspend social media accounts after being doxxed.
+It all started a year earlier when comedian Agrima Joshua criticised a proposed statue of king Shivaji Bhosale I, who ruled over parts of western and southern India during the 1600s.
+Video of the joke had been online for a year, but right wing outrage had recently escalated, leading to death and rape threats against at least 10 other comics who spoke out in Joshua’s defence.
+A number of comics were forced to issue apologies and suspend their social media accounts after being doxxed.

 “The people who filmed themselves breaking tables, and even two men who showed up the next day after seeing the video of the studio being vandalised, had mannerisms that closely resembled that of a video content creator,” he told VICE News.

-Ghai also pointed out how the person vandalising his property - who was ferociously barking orders as he shot himself trashing the place - took on a softer, more polite tone while speaking to him off-camera.
+Ghai also noticed that one person in particular was ferociously barking orders as he filmed himself trashing the place, took on a softer, more polite tone while speaking to him off-camera.

-The men also livestreamed their vandalism.
-A video of Maharashtra Navnirman Sena members arguing with the venue’s employees and kicking furniture over to stress their point went viral across social media.
+The men livestreamed their vandalism.
+A video of Maharashtra Navnirman Sena members arguing with the venue’s employees and kicking furniture around to stress their point went viral across social media.
 The video shared by one Twitter user gained more than 190,000 views and 13,000 likes on Twitter.

-According to Ghai, the weekend after the video of vandalizers damaging the property went viral, several other young boys showed up at the venue.
-They wanted to shoot videos of themselves issuing threats and vandalising the cafe, but were turned away by a policeman posted there since the first attack.
+According to Ghai, the weekend after the video the property went viral, several other young boys showed up at the venue.
+They wanted to shoot videos of themselves issuing threats and vandalising the cafe, but were turned away by a policeman who was posted there after the first attack.

-Trolls had converged on Joshua after she tweeted in support of comic Kenny Sebastian, who had pushed back against a Hindutva supporter who had called him a “rice bag:” the implication being that Sebastian’s ancestors had converted to Christianity in exchange for a bag of rice.
+Trolls converged on Joshua after she tweeted her support for comic Kenny Sebastian, who had pushed back against a Hindutva supporter who had called him a “rice bag:” the implication being that Sebastian’s ancestors had converted to Christianity in exchange for a bag of rice.

-Joshua was trolled for comments about the Shiv Smarak, a 212 metre-tall statue of king Shivaji proposed in the Arabian Sea, off the coast of Mumbai, at a cost of $540 million.
+Joshua was then trolled for her comments about the Shiv Smarak, a 212 metre-tall statue of king Shivaji proposed in the Arabian Sea, off the coast of Mumbai, at a cost of $540 million.

-In the 2019 video, Joshua can be seen discussing the misinformed reactions of chat forum Quora users to news relating to the statue.
+In the 2019 video, Joshua can be seen highlighting misinformed comments about to the statue on chat forum Quora.
 Users of the forum had speculated that the statue would contain solar cells to power the western state of Maharashtra and shoot laser beams at terrorists.

 Shivaji Bhosale I, more commonly known as Chhatrapati Shivaji Maharaj, is an icon of Maharashtra, of which Mumbai is the capital.
 Shivaji is also important to the Hindutva nationalist ideology, followed by India’s Prime Minister Narendra Modi.

-A day after The Habitat attack, Joshua took down her video and issued an apology to all those whose sentiments she had hurt.
+A day after The Habitat attack, Joshua took down her video and issued an apology.

 The next day, July 11, two YouTubers uploaded videos to their respective channels abusing Joshua for what they thought was disrespect towards king Shivaji.
 Both threatened to rape Joshua: while Shubham Mishra spoke of wanting to rape Joshua’s mother too, Imtiyaz Shaikh said that he would rape the comic.
 Both were arrested after outrage on social media; Mishra on July 12 from the western state of Gujarat, Shaikh the next day from Maharashtra.

 Mishra had 228,000 subscribers to his YouTube channel at the time of his arrest, Shaikh had 324,000.
 Both men go by aliases on Youtube: as Badass Shubham and Umesh Dada respectively.
-They also record videos the same way, by sitting inside cars.
+They also record all their videos from inside parked cars.

-Their videos set off a new wave of trolling, this time against comics who had talked in support of Joshua.
+Their videos set off a new wave of trolling, this time against comics who had lent their support to Joshua.
 At least 10 of them were called anti-Hindu and were trolled for jokes or tweets put out years ago.
 Many were forced to take down content and apologise; there were three such apologies on July 14.
-Some spoke about their phone numbers and addresses being leaked and said their families were threatened.
+Some spoke about their phone numbers and addresses being leaked and said their families were being threatened.

 YouTube had taken down his video and suspended his channel, but Mishra - out on bail - created a new account two days after his arrest.
 On July 14, he posted a new video where he promised the new channel was an “upgrade” that would be twice as ferocious.
 It amassed 5,700 subscribers within a week but is now unavailable on YouTube.
 VICE News has reached out to YouTube for comment, and will update the story accordingly.